Log In | Register New User

 Lynn Gilbert McKinlay, 76, of Iona, passed away peacefully Dec.
 19, 2017, at his home.
 Lynn was born Dec.
 15, 1941, in Idaho Falls, Idaho, to Gilbert T. McKinlay and Emma Eleanor Nielsen McKinlay.
 He grew up and attended schools in Hibbard and graduated from Madison High School.
 He graduated from Ricks College and Utah State University with his bachelor's degree.
 He later attended the University of Idaho, where he earned a master's degree in education.
 On Dec.
 27, 1968, he married Betty Mae Klingler in the Idaho Falls LDS Temple.
 To this union were born four children, Trisha, Brian, Jeffery and Mandy.
 Lynn and Betty made their home in Iona, Idaho.
 Lynn worked as a teacher at Dora Erickson and Fairview elementary schools.
 He was principal at Kinghorn Elementary School and Midway Middle School.
 He retired after teaching at Jefferson Middle School.
 He was a member of The Church of Jesus Christ of Latter-day Saints.
 He served two missions at the Idaho Falls Family History Center.
 He served as executive secretary and Scoutmaster.
 He enjoyed Scouting and was an Eagle Scout.
 Lynn was awarded the Silver Beaver.
 He was a member of the ski patrol at Kelly Canyon and Grand Targhee.
 He was a member the Southeast Idaho Practical Shooters, Skyline Gun Club, Corvettes of Southeast Idaho and enjoyed archery.
 Lynn is survived by his loving wife of almost 49 years, Betty McKinlay, of Iona, Idaho; daughter, Trisha (Dave) Thomas, of Idaho Falls, Idaho; son, Brian (Rohni) McKinlay, of Elizabeth City, North Carolina; son, Jeffery (Melinda Gregston) McKinlay, of Idaho Falls, Idaho; daughter, Mandy (Nathan) Williams, of Nashville, Tennesse; 12 grandchildren and six great-grandchildren.
 He was preceded in death by his parents and his parents-in-law, Arden and Pearl Klingler.
 Lynn is interred in the Iona Cemetery.

-seips.org website and content ©2024 Tim Egan & Alma Cole.
-All Rights Reserved.
+seips.org website and content © 2003-2026 South East Idaho Practical Shooters, Inc. All Rights Reserved.